TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 You can’t put all the blame on Rivers for Pittman’s lack of fantasy production.
 Since Week 10, Pittman is averaging a pedestrian 8.5 fantasy points per game, checking in as the WR57 in those five contests.

-Furthermore, the 49ers' defense has been tough on opposing pass catchers over the previous three contests.
+Furthermore, the 49ers defense has been tough on opposing pass-catchers over the previous three contests.
 In those three games, the 49ers have allowed just one touchdown reception to the wide receiver position and have held opposing wideouts to 81.3 receiving yards and seven receptions per game.
 No, that’s not a typo.
 When you add up what’s there, you get 17.2 fantasy points per game, the third-fewest since Week 12.

 George Pickens - WR, Dallas Cowboys vs. Los Angeles Chargers

-Things don’t get any easier this week, as the Dallas Cowboys face the Los Angeles Chargers.
-The Chargers' defense has allowed particularly few points to receivers recently, tightening up the fantasy outlook for Pickens.
+Things don’t get any easier this week, as the Cowboys face the Los Angeles Chargers.
+The Chargers defense has allowed particularly few points to receivers recently, tightening up the fantasy outlook for Pickens.
 Since Week 12, only five defenses have allowed fewer than 21.9 fantasy points per game to the receiver position than the Chargers.

 In the Chargers' last three contests, they have limited opposing receivers to 356 receiving yards on 30 receptions and have not conceded a touchdown reception during that period.
 Rashee Rice, Xavier Worthy, and Tyquan Thornton combined for 11 receptions and 132 receiving yards last week, with Rice doing much of the heavy lifting.

-Assuming CeeDee Lamb continues to be the top target in this Cowboys passing attack, there isn’t too much production left for Pickens, whose floor could be around that five catch, 50-yard mark.
+Assuming CeeDee Lamb continues to be the top target in this Cowboys passing attack, there isn’t too much production left for Pickens, whose floor could be around that five-catch, 50-yard mark.
 That would leave fantasy managers contemplating some of their choices over the holiday season.

 Terry McLaurin - WR, Washington Commanders vs. Philadelphia Eagles